Elaine Black Yoneda: Politicization

 In 1930 Yoneda became active in the labor movement after observing a demonstration in which the Los Angeles Red Squad assaulted an elderly woman.
+During a subsequent police interrogation, she spontaneously adapted her husband Edward's nickname "Blackie" as the fictitious surname "Black" for the two of them.
+She would continue to use Black as her public surname from that point onward.

 Yoneda joined the International Labor Defense (ILD) and by 1931 she was working for the ILD office as a clerical worker.
 As part of her duties, Yoneda bailed out Japanese American demonstrator Karl "Hama" Yoneda, who had been beaten and arrested by the Los Angeles Police Department.
 Shortly thereafter, Yoneda separated from Edward Russell and began her relationship with Karl.
 Elaine and Karl were together for a number of years prior to their marriage in 1935 in Seattle, Washington; anti-miscegenation laws in California made it illegal for them to marry in California.

 After relocating to San Francisco in 1933, Yoneda continued her activities in the civil rights, labor, and union movements, and also joined the Communist Party and worked for the ILD as a district secretary.
 Yoneda's work with the ILD included supporting striking agricultural workers and visiting prisoners such as Tom Mooney and others who had been arrested under the Criminal Syndicalism laws.

 Yoneda herself was arrested a number of times, including in Dolores Park, San Francisco, for participating in a rally against the Criminal Syndicalism laws in March 1935.
 Yoneda became known as the “Red Angel” for her work in defending union members and labor demonstrators in the San Francisco waterfront and General Strike of 1934.
 She was the only woman on the steering committee of the 1934 General Strike.
 Yoneda participated in many high-profile labor and civil rights activities such as the Salinas Lettuce Strike, National Scottsboro Week and Spanish Civil War relief.
 She ran for the San Francisco Board of Supervisors in 1939 on a platform of free day care, low cost housing, and civil rights.
 She was defeated.